ChevanR/Project5-6/Deliverables-P56/Experimental-Research.md

   - Testers 1-2 used wired(TCP) connection, with Oculus Meta Quest 3
   - Testers 3-4 used wireless(UDP) connection, with VIVE Focus 3
   - Tester 1 used a localhost degradation, whilst Tester 2 was specifically for the AVLR streaming port (this impacts anything to do with FPS)
+- ALVR settings (All the settings that mostly matter, or have been changed):
+  - Resolution: 4288
+  - Preferred framerate: 90Hz
+  - Encoder preset: Speed
+  - Bitrate: 30Mbps Constant
+  - Adept to framerate: True
+  - Preferred codec: h264
 - The Lab on [Steam](https://store.steampowered.com/app/450390/The_Lab/) -- General movement in the lobby and using the bow to shoot balloons
 - Clumsy (Network degradation)
 - Laptop specs: